lelandbatey/configDebDev/helpFiles.md

 	xmobar-0.15 depends on X11-1.6.0.2 which failed to install.

 The problem is that there aren't certain Xrandr development files installed.
 To resolve this, run:

 	"sudo apt-get install libxrandr-dev"

 This will install the appropriate files for Xmobar to be installed.

 #### Using Irssi Linux IRC Client ####
 Irssi operates in a way similar to screen/xmonad in that it creates many virtual "windows" to manage things.
 Additionally, the switching of windows is done using a "modkey" (is generally ALT, although the ESC key will also always work).

-	A great guide on using IRSSI can be found at http://carina.org.uk/screenirssi.shtml The following is a list of commands and tips for using IRSSI:
+> A great guide on using IRSSI can be found at http://carina.org.uk/screenirssi.shtml The following is a list of commands and tips for using IRSSI:

-	- To join a channel, use the command "/j #<channelname>" (the # is important!)
+- To join a channel, use the command "/j #&lt;channelname&gt;" (the # is important!)
 - The modkey is either the ALT key or the ESC key.
 I use ESC because ALT is used for Xmonad.
 - To switch between windows, press the modkey and the number of the window you want to switch to.
 - To list all the users in a channel, type "/names" or the shorthand, "/n"

 #### Using SSH with Authorization Keys ####
 To make use of authorization keys, the basics are that you need to append your rsa/dsa public key to the "authorized_keys" file on the machine you want to connect to.
 When you connect, the server creates a problem using your public key, that only the private key will solve.
 You recieve this data, solve it with your private key, and you send it back to the server.
 Then, the server knows you are who you say you are, and lets you connect.
 (This is pretty much taken straight out of the Arch Wiki https://wiki.archlinux.org/index.php/SSH_Keys#Background)

 The following is the basics on using ssh keys with a server.

 1. On the host machine (the desktop) create an rsa/dsa pair.
 2. Log into the remote machine (server) and append the rsa/dsa .PUB (!!!) to the end of the "authorized_keys" file on the server.
 3. At this point, you may have to run the command "exec ssh-agent /bin/bash" on the host (desktop) machine to get the ssh service working correctly.
-	4. Now connect to the server with "ssh <hostname here>"
+4. Now connect to the server with "ssh &lt;hostname here&gt;"
-	5. If you need to connect with a user other than the one on the host machine, use "ssh -l <remote machine username> <remote hostname here>"
+5. If you need to connect with a user other than the one on the host machine, use "ssh -l &lt;remote machine username&gt; &lt;remote hostname here&gt;"

 It is important to note that on the client machine, the name of the public/private key pair needs to be "rsa/dsa_id(.pub)" to work by default.
 Otherwise, you have to specify if something is using an alternateley named key pair.

 #### Using "Sets" in Python ####
 In Python, a "set" is nearly exactly like a list, however it is not ordered.
 That means that referencing anything via placement (i.e. myList[0]) will not work.
 However, checking the membership of an item in a set is much much faster than checking the membership of an item in a list.
 For this reason, it is worthwhile to convert large lists to sets before checking for membership in one of those lists/sets.

-	(I should note that I ran across this tip while working on my TorrentTxt project.
+> (I should note that I ran across this tip while working on my TorrentTxt project.
 The web page that started this all is: http://stackoverflow.com/questions/10005367/python-set-difference )

 #### Using Virtual Environments (virtualenv) in Python ####
 So virtualenvs seem pretty awesome.
 However, something to note is that they cannot be moved.
 That means that if they move at all, they break.
 So if you rename a parent directory, then they're broken.
 Something to be aware of.